nikp06/nikp06.github.io/content/projects/project-call-analysis.md

 +++
-title = "Transcription and Classification of Customer Calls for German Mobile Provider (+6 mio. customers)" date = "2024-04-30" author = "Niklas Petersen"
+title = "From Calls to Insights: Using NLP and LLMs to Understand Customer Needs at Scale" date = "2024-04-30" author = "Niklas Petersen"
 # cover = "img/project-call-analysis/me.jpg"